lamductan/setup_ubuntu/README.md

 7. bash 7_install_softwares.sh

 ## Note:
-1. In the first time run vim, please run this command:
+1. In the first time run vim, please run these below commands:
    :PlugInstall
+   :CocInstall coc-python coc-tsserver coc-json coc-html coc-css
 2. If there is an error when installing a package, add these lines to the correct script to create a block comment with successfully installed packages:
      : <<'IGNORED_PACKAGES'